Asian markets sink as pandemic deaths soar

 Asian markets were hammered on Monday despite massive economic stimulus efforts worldwide, with investors spooked by the relentless march of the coronavirus pandemic.
 The negative mood was fuelled by the failure of US lawmakers to agree on a trillion-dollar emergency package to help the reeling American economy.

-The global death toll from the virus has surged past 14,700, with nearly a billion people confined and non-essential businesses shut in dozens of countries and growing fears about a recession.
-Wellington nosedived 7.6 per cent as New Zealand announced a four-week lockdown to stop the spread of the coronavirus.
+The global death toll from the virus has surged past 14,400, with nearly a billion people confined and non-essential businesses shut in dozens of countries and growing fears about a recession.
+Wellington nosedived 7.6 percent as New Zealand announced a four-week lockdown to stop the spread of the coronavirus.

-The Hang Seng Index in Hong Kong was down 4.4 per cent, Sydney dropped 5.6 per cent, Shanghai shed 2.3 per cent and Taiwan was off by 3.7 per cent.
+The Hang Seng Index in Hong Kong ended the day down 4.9 per cent, Sydney dropped 5.6 per cent, Shanghai shed 3.1 percent and Taiwan was off by 3.7 per cent.
 Singapore tanked 7.5 per cent, Jakarta lost 3.8 per cent, and Seoul was down 5.5 per cent.

-Tokyo was the exception, closing two per cent higher as a cheaper yen against the dollar boosted Japanese markets.
-Nikkei heayweight SoftBank Group said it would sell up to USD 41 billion in assets to finance a stock buyback, reduce debt and increase its cash reserves, boosting its share price by more than 18 percent in the last hour of trade.
+Tokyo was the exception, closing two percent higher as a cheaper yen against the dollar boosted Japanese markets.
+Nikkei heavyweight SoftBank Group said it would sell up to USD 41 billion in assets to finance a stock buyback, reduce debt and increase its cash reserves, boosting its share price by more than 18 per cent in the last hour of trade.

 Goldman Sachs, Morgan Stanley and JP Morgan Chase have all forecast a drop in US GDP, according to Bloomberg News.
 "These rapid and unprecedented downgrades illustrate just how fast we've moved from a brief health scare to a full-blown global recession," said Stephen Innes, global chief markets strategist at AxiCorp.